 - Exams will assess the students' comprehension of the material. - Textbook chapter quizzes through an online platform will ensure the students keep up with the readings associated with lecture. - Discussion sessions emphasize activities that enhance student comprehension of material and promote student critical thinking, e.g. setting up a debate on the legalization of prostitution - Discussion session activities offer debates, games, and videos.
-Students communicate their views as well as views of society and different cultures. - Article readings from the required reader apply course content to real-life situations and students answer critical thinking questions - The research project emphasizes applying the course content to everyday lives on campus and examining sexuality views to critically think about their own and others sexuality views and how that applies to society.
-The research project offers students the ability to communicate a well-thought-out hypothesis driven research into sexuality on campuses - The Critical Thinking exercise enhances student identification of major controversies regarding sexuality, such as STIs, LGBT+, prostitution, sex trafficking, etc. and allows students to discuss and critique major controversies regarding sexuality, Students draw up an innovative method to help the discourse and describe them in a final synthesis for the for example writing up brochures to hand-out to students.
+Students communicate their views as well as views of society and different cultures. - Article readings from the required reader apply course content to real-life situations and students answer critical thinking questions - The Critical Thinking exercise enhances student identification of major controversies regarding sexuality, such as STIs, LGBT+, prostitution, sex trafficking, etc. and allows students to discuss and critique major controversies regarding sexuality, Students draw up an innovative method to help the discourse and describe them in a final synthesis for the for example writing up brochures to hand-out to students.